 - You will not allow them to stay out past midnight until they are 16.

 Every family is different.
-Decide what’s okay and what’s not okay in your family and let your child know.
+Be clear about what's right for your family.
+Decide what’s OK and what’s not OK in your family and let your child know.
 If there are two parents or guardians in the house, make sure you both agree.